njz3/BFF_gameassets/image_njz3/QUICKSTART.md

 The session password for the Racecab (admin) user is `racecab`.
 The password for VNC is `racecab`.

+## BACKFORCEFEEDER LICENCE AND TARGET HARDWARE

+You need to register the BackForceFeeder software to get a licence file and remove the trial period.
+This licence file is generated based on your CPU and motherboard serial numbers.
+Those information are combined to a unique machine ID code that you can see in the "About" dialog of the BackForceFeeder (BFF) software.
+You need to open the BFF main window by clicking on "show" on the BFF tray icon, or start the GUI version if the software is not started yet.

+Then, to get a license, please send an email to `bff.register@gmail.com` with your machine ID code XXXXX and a paypal donation to the author (amount is free, nevertheless a minimum of 20euros per licence is asked).
+Once you have the license-XXXXXX.dat file, copy it to the following directory:
+`C:\Users\Racecab\Documents\BackForceFeeder\`

+Restart the BFF and check in the About dialog that your software is registered.

+Once your BFF is registered, you can change the target hardware (commnunication protocol with your motor board) to the one of your cabinet.
+The target hardware can be changed in the "App&Hardware" dialog of the BFF.
+Open the window and check if the current target hardware matches your cabinet.
+If not, switch off the "manager" (click on the green status manager button), then select another target hardware, then restart the manager (click on the now red status button).
+Finally, save your changes in the arduino board by clicking on "save to eprom & reset" button while the manager is running (status in green).

 # FRANCAIS

 ## CONFIGURATION MINIMALE PC